omarbassuni2/The-Titanic-Disaster/README.md

 # The-Titanic-Disaster
-A solution to the titanic disaster using logistic regression
+This is a Solution to the titanic disaster using logistic regression

 The training Accuracy: 80%